Jade Rasif: Background

-Rasif graduated with a degree in Psychology from the Faculty of Arts and Social Sciences, National University of Singapore.
+Rasif graduated with a degree in psychology from the Faculty of Arts and Social Sciences, National University of Singapore.

 Personal life

 In early November 2018, Rasif revealed she was about seven and a half months pregnant, which she reportedly conceived with her unknown boyfriend in a Bentley car parked at Beauty World carpark.
-In the Real Talk YouTube video which was posted on December 30, it was revealed that she gave birth to a boy in the mid December 2018.
-At the end of the video, she had her three other co-hosts, Dew, John and Saffron try out her breast milk which she had pumped out earlier while on her way to work.
+In the Real Talk YouTube video which was posted on December 30, it was revealed that she gave birth to a boy in mid-December 2018 & became a single mom.
+At the end of the video, she had her three other co-hosts, Dew, John and Saffron, try out her breast milk which she had pumped out earlier while on her way to work.